MScully88/Plutone/README.md

 > “The internet can seem like a mall at times, we need more spaces like parks and oceans”. – Ruth John

+##Usage

+As this was an experiment please feel free to use view code in order to see how all these element work together.
+For example how to play multiple tracks in Tone.JS using react.
+If you have any questions we will try to get back to you as soon as possible.

 ## Style Guide

 ### Branch Naming